voceconnect/voce-seo/readme.txt

 == Changelog ==

+= Version 0.3.4 =
+* Remove 301 Redirect meta element, which was deprecated

 = Version 0.3.3 =
 * Escape output.
 Sanitize input.
 Remove `vseo_sanitize_meta_text()` and replace callbacks to it with `sanitize_text_field()`